SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 was quickly reversed when the bloody trench stalemate became apparent, but the war torn countries felt they needed to outlast the enemy as a point of pride.

+If there was one thing Lenin and Woodrow Wilson could agree on, it was that the secret and unprincipled international politics of the past had led the world into anarchy (Palmer 687-9).
+In January of 1918, as U-boat attacks were more effectively countered and the tide seemed to be turning toward an allied victory, Wilson unveiled his fourteen points which outlined a more righteous framework for international politics (Palmer 677, 688).
+At the 1819 Paris peace confrence, Wilson negotiated heavily for one point in particular---the creation of a League of Nations whose purpoted purpose was to subvert the international anarchy and settle future conflicts.
+As a result, numerous comprimises were made on the fourteen points. \<\>